Gradient Schr\"odinger Operators, Manifolds with Density and applications: Applications

-The condition $\ricd = \lambda g$ says therefore, gradient Ricci solitions can be thought as a natural generalization of Einstein metrics.
-One important consequence of F. Morgan result \cite{FMor05} is that gradient shrinking solitions are of finite type, which is the key condition to apply Theorem \ref{Th:NaberYau}.
+The condition $\ricd = \lambda g$ says therefore, gradient Ricci solitons can be thought as a natural generalization of Einstein metrics.
+One important consequence of F. Morgan result \cite{FMor05} is that gradient shrinking solitons are $\phi -$parabolic, which is the key condition to apply Theorem \ref{Th:NaberYau}.

 \begin{lemma} Let $(\Sigma , g , \phi)$ be a complete manifold with density so that $\ricd \geq \lambda$, $\lambda >0$.
 Then